On systoles and ortho spectrum rigidity: Introduction

 \subsection{Acknowledgement}

 Main part of this work was done during the visit of the second named author to Tokyo in early summer of 2019.
 The visit was supported by JSPS KAKENHI Grant Number 16H02145 and 19K14525.
-We would like to thank Ara Basmajian, Martin Bridgeman, and Yi Huang for helpful conversations.
+We would like to thank Ara Basmajian, Martin Bridgeman, Yi Huang, and Hugo Parlier for helpful conversations.
 We thank in particular Dragomir Saric whose comments helped improve exposition of the geometric limit arguments in \ref{planar surfaces}.
+Finally, we would also like to thank the anonymous referees for helpful comments that improved the paper greatly.